ka1/Indesign-Graphic-Credit-Generator/README.md

 Creates a list of figures in the document and appends the formatted list in the document.

 Includes the caption number (i.e. "image 15"), the page number (i.e. "page 5) of the image.
-Reads selected Adobe XMP properties of the graphics:
+Reads selected Adobe XMP properties (IPTC) of the graphics:
 - copyright notice
 - credits
 - instructions